Food Environment: Water Resources and Procurement

 In these discussions, the Kikkoman Group introduced our philosophy, received an explanation of sustainability initiatives being implemented by each supplier for each of their supply chains, and engaged in dialogue for future collaboration.

-Signing of United Nations CEO Water Mandate
+Signing of the United Nations CEO Water Mandate

 Participation in the Ministry of the Environment's Water Project

-Introduction of conservation activities
+Introduction of Conservation Activities

-2)A lecture at Nagoya Industrial Water Supply Conference
+Lecture at Nagoya Industrial Water Supply Conference

-1)Certification as an “Active Water Cycle Company”
+Certification as an “Active Water Cycle Company”

-The Kikkoman Corporation was certified as an Active Water Cycle Company under the FY 2024 Water Cycle Company Registration and Certification System※governed by the Headquarters for Water Cycle Policy of the Cabinet Secretariat in Japan, in recognition of our corporate initiatives contributing to the water cycle.
+The Kikkoman Corporation was certified as an Active Water Cycle Company under the FY2024 Water Cycle Company Registration and Certification System※, governed by the Headquarters for Water Cycle Policy of the Cabinet Secretariat in Japan, in recognition of our corporate initiatives contributing to the water cycle.

 This certification recognizes our efforts to efficiently reduce water usage through reassessment of our current processes and implementation of effective measures.

-※ A certification system established in FY 2024 to further and promote corporate initiatives by actively recognizing and incentivizing company contributions to the water cycle, thereby encouraging continued and enhanced corporate efforts.
+※ A certification system established in FY2024 to further and promote corporate initiatives by actively recognizing and incentivizing company contributions to the water cycle, thereby encouraging continued and enhanced corporate efforts.